 - Give feedback on prototypes with comments

-- A Hotspot is where the Interaction takes place.
-A hotspot can be any object within the original fFrame e.g. a link, button, image or icon, etc.
+- A hotspot is where the Interaction takes place.
+A hotspot can be any object within the original frame e.g. a link, button, image or icon, etc.

 - Connections are the blue arrows or "noodles" that connect the hotspot to the destination.
 We apply the interaction and animation settings via the connection.